pookjw/SidecarPatcher/README.md

 - Backup `/System/Library/PrivateFrameworks/SidecarCore.framework/Versions/A/SidecarCore` file.
 This script doesn't provide original system file.

 - Disable **System Integrity Protection**.
+[How to turn off System Integrity Protection on your Mac](https://www.imore.com/how-turn-system-integrity-protection-macos).

 - Download the latest release from [here](https://github.com/pookjw/SidecarPatcher/releases).

 - Excute `SidecarPatcher` as root.
-[How to Execute a File in Terminal.](https://smallbusiness.chron.com/execute-file-macbook-terminal-49381.html) (Safari will download a file named `SidecarPatcher.dms` instead of `SidecarPatcher`.
+[How to Execute a File in Terminal](https://smallbusiness.chron.com/execute-file-macbook-terminal-49381.html).
+(Safari will download a file named `SidecarPatcher.dms` instead of `SidecarPatcher`.
 Actually same.)

 If you already patched, this script won't work until replacing to original one.